Grooming with both hands

 • Place the finger you want to use for underpinning a quarter-inch to an inch below the location you wish to groom.

-• Press it into the skin, with a slightly upwards motion, so that it produces a solid workplace.
+• Press it tightly into the skin, with a slightly upwards motion, so that it produces a solid workplace.

 • Put a finger from your other hand where you want to groom.